craftercms/docs/source/system-administrators/upgrade/upgrading-in-context-editing.rst

 - ``data-craftercms-model-id``: the UUID of the model you're rendering (i.e. the value of the ``objectId`` tag on the xml)
 - ``data-craftercms-model-path``: path to the model you're rendering
-- ``data-craftercms-field-id``: the id of the field withing the content model (only applicable for fields, not for models)
+- ``data-craftercms-field-id``: the id of the field within the content model (only applicable for fields, not for models)
 - ``data-craftercms-index``: the index within the collection (only applicable for collection items, or fields nested inside the repeat group)

 As mentioned before, the recommended approach is to use the JavaScript SDK, specifically the